-The Federal Ministry of Justice is another important of the Federal Government.
-It has never experienced name change except the 1960s and since then the name has remained.
+The Federal Ministry of Justice is one of the cardinal ministries of the Federal Government.
+It has never experienced a name change except in the 1960s and since then the name has remained.

 Although there have been calls by some legal luminaries that the Minister of Justice should be separated from the Attorney General of the Federation.

 Table of Contents

 Some of them asserted that the Minister of Justice should be appointed by the President while the Attorney General of the Federation should be a career civil servant in the ministry, but “two” designations is still being managed by the same person.

 The Minister of Justice is the “lawyer” of the Federal Government and he does this by bringing cases that affect FG before the courts of jurisdiction and he’s a political appointee of the ruling government.

 Lateef Fagbemi succeeds Abubakar Malami as the incumbent minister of justice.
 Malami was appointed in 2015 and again in 2019 till May 29, 2023.

 10 Key Functions of Nigeria’s Ministry of Justice